Co-op Cycles is a popular bike brand created by the famous outdoor equipment manufacturer and retailer REI.

 The REI Co-op Cycles is a pretty new project and a newish bike brand.

 They have been around since 2017, which is when REI decided to overhaul their former bike line and change their focus.
 Today, Co-op Cycles make a variety of road- and touring bikes, but their primary fixation is on trail bikes.
 This is more in line with their love of outdoor adventures which is evident in their products.

-Let’s check out their best models, and what they’re all about, so you can choose the one that suits you best.
+Anyway, let’s check out their best models, and see what they’re all about.